dbbnrl/blog-11ty/src/posts/kittypi-part2-door.md

 * I might break something.

 Due to all this uncertainty, I proceeded very slowly and cautiously.
-I tried to ensure sure I could always put the door back in operation if I had to abort or rethink the project.
+I tried to ensure I could always put the door back in operation if I had to abort or rethink the project.

 With the benefit of hindsight, however, let's pretend I knew exactly what I was